centrahq/api-documentation/source/guides/plugins/adyen-checkout.md

 Now, press "Test Configuration" to verify we respond successfully.
 After that you can press "Save Configuration".

-Repeat this step for the Merchant Accounts you use with Centra and make sure each Service Communication URL you use points to a plugin with the same Merchant Account set.
-Also make sure that your Server Communication URLs points to an active Adyen Checkout-plugin.
+Repeat this step for the Merchant Accounts you use with Centra and make sure each "Service Communication URL" you use points to a plugin with the same Merchant Account set.
+Also make sure that your Server Communication URL points to an active Adyen Checkout-plugin in Centra.
 If the plugin is disabled, the notification will not work.

 #### Other configurations